-The most important cookie that DNN uses would be the forms authentication cookie.
-This cookie is generated when a user logs into the site.
+Cookies are used extensively by DNN.
+The most important cookie that DNN uses is the forms authentication cookie, which is generated when a user logs into the site.
 By default, it is a temporary (session) cookie.
-However, a user can change it to be a persistent cookie by checking the remember me option.
+However, a user can change it to be a persistent cookie by checking the Remember Me option.

 Cookies are also used for analytics in DNN; the application can track when users log in and which pages they open.